 Starting a detergent bar or soap making business, especially homemade soaps, with the use of organic ingredients or appealing designs is a lucrative business opportunity.
 This business, if tapped to its full potential, can guarantee huge profit margins as they can be used as a luxury gifting item or even for residential and commercial uses.
-Be it a relaxing bubble bath, a soothing foot scrub or an invigorating facial, the utilities of soaps are plenty.
+Be it a relaxing bubble bath, a soothing foot scrub, or an invigorating facial, the utilities of soaps are plenty.

-A popular report has highlighted that in a span of 10 years, till 2021, the contribution of soap industry to the world’s economy is expected to increase at an annual rate of 0.2%.
+A popular report has highlighted that in a span of 10 years, till 2021, the contribution of the soap industry to the world’s economy is expected to increase at an annual rate of 0.2%.
 Also, the GDP is anticipated to increase at an annual rate of 2.3%.
 Considering the enormous potential and scope in the soap making business, let us discuss the steps that are needed to set up a soap making business successfully.

 Understanding Niche and Demographics